50054-cdpa/notes/docs/fp_haskell.md

 The algebraic datatype is an answer to these issues.
 In essence, it is a type of data structure that consists of products and sums.

-In Haskell, we use `data` to define Algebraic datatypes.
+In Haskell, we use `data` to define algebraic datatypes.

 ```hs
 data MathExp =